 The most significant benefit of the Paycheck Protection Program is the opportunity for the full amount of the loan to be forgiven.
-Loan forgiveness is based on payroll costs, rent, utilities, and mortgage interest expenses during the eight-week period following funding of the loan.
+Loan forgiveness is based on payroll costs, rent, utilities, and mortgage interest expenses during the 24-week period following funding of the loan.
 Here, we have put together a list of resources that will help Pursuit PPP borrowers get organized around loan forgiveness.

 Loan forgiveness updates